xiyuan-fengyu/ppspider/README.en.md

 7. QQ music info and comments [QQ Music](https://github.com/xiyuan-fengyu/ppspider_example/blob/master/src/examples/QqMusicApp.ts)

 # Update Note
+2019-06-06 v2.1.10
+1. Override Add/Remove/Query request listener of Page to ensure that a page has only one request listener(theOnlyRequestListener).
+    The user-added request listener will be called via theOnlyRequestListener.
+    Whether to call request.continue is no longer confusing.
+2. Override the process of AddToQueue to add the method result to queues, so that Filter supports asynchronous check.
+3. Rewrite the proxy process of PuppeteerUtil.useProxy by request.
+4. The description of fail / failed is added to the UI interface.
+The number of failed in the queue shows two numbers: the number of failed tries, and the number of tasks that still fail after the maximum number of tries.

 2019-06-03 v2.1.9
 1. Fix bug: app stoped if exception occurred during request proxy in PuppeteerUtil.useProxy